-- in the case of the dependent's birth, the date of the birth; - in the case of the dependent's adoption, the date of such adoption or placement for adoption; and - in the case of guardianship, the first day of the month after TRS-Care receives the written request.
+- in the case of the dependent's birth, on the date of the birth; - in the case of the dependent's adoption, on the date of the adoption or placement for adoption; and - in the case of guardianship, on the first day of the month after TRS-Care gets the written request.

-Documentation is required to establish the eligibility for all new dependents.
+TRS requires documentation to establish eligibility for all new dependents.

-A common law marriage is not considered a Special Enrollment Event unless there is a Declaration of Common Law Marriage filed with an authorized government agency.
+A common law marriage is not a Special Enrollment Event unless a Declaration of Common Law Marriage is filed with an authorized government agency.